alicht/heroku-deployment/passport2.md

 ```
 We are telling express to use the `cookie-parser`.
 This is similar to `body-parser` but it parses request cookies.
 Passport stores user auth info in to cookies.

-We are also telling express to use `express-session` which will allow use to bounce user auth info back and forth every request, so the user doesn't have to reauthenticate every time they visit a new url on our app.
+We are also telling express to use `express-session` which will allow us to bounce user auth info back and forth every request, so the user doesn't have to reauthenticate every time they visit a new url on our app.

 After we tell the app to use passport and passport sessions, we then require an auth router.
 This will have all of the routes for signing in and creating (registering) a user.